 Board of One vs ChatGPT

-The core difference: generic vs. purpose-built
+The core difference: generic vs. specific

 The context problem